-Key Fiscal Year 2021 Compensation Actions
+Key Fiscal Year 2022 Compensation Actions

-The primary elements of our total direct compensation program for Mr. Dhawan, our former CEO, and the other NEOs and a summary of the actions taken by the Compensation Committee during fiscal year 2021 are set forth below.
+The primary elements of our total direct compensation program for the NEOs and a summary of the actions taken by the Compensation Committee during fiscal year 2022 are set forth below.

-Compensation Link to Business Component and Talent Strategies Fiscal 2021 Compensation Actions Base Salary Competitive base salaries help attract and retain executive talent.
-Merit based increases for fiscal year 2021 of approximately 3%.
-Short-Term Incentive Plan (STIP) Focus executives on achieving annual financial and non-financial results that are key indicators of annual financial and operational performance.
-Annual cash incentive awards were earned above target due to above target achievement of the pre-established performance goals.
-For fiscal year 2021, STIP bonuses were earned at 160.52% and 143.14%, respectively, for the CEO and other NEOs.
-Long-Term Equity Incentive Compensation Fiscal year 2021 annual equity-based awards consisted of PSUs and RSUs. • The equity award mix consisted of 50% PSUs and 50% RSUs.
-PSUs are measured on achievement of revenue and Adjusted EBITDA (each weighted 50%), which are key top-line and bottom-line performance indicators.
-The fiscal year 2021 performance tranches for outstanding PSUs were earned above target due to above target achievement of the pre-established performance goals.
+Compensation Component Link to Business and Talent Strategies Fiscal 2022 Compensation Actions Base Salary Competitive base salaries help attract and retain executive talent.
+Base salaries for newly hired NEOs and increases for internally promoted NEOs were based on competitive market data and adjusted, as appropriate, to account for experience, tenure, and responsibilities.
+STIP Focus executives on achieving annual financial and non-financial results that are key indicators of annual financial and operational Annual cash incentive awards were earned below target due to below target achievement of the pre-established performance goals. performance.
+For fiscal year 2022, STIP bonuses were earned at 38.79% of target for each of the NEOs that was eligible to receive a bonus.
+Long-Term Equity Incentive Compensation Fiscal year 2022 annual equity-based awards consisted of PSUs and RSUs.
+The annual equity award mix consisted of 50% PSUs and 50% RSUs.
+PSUs are earned based on achievement of revenue growth and Adjusted EBITDA margin (each weighted 50%), which are key top-line and bottom-line performance indicators.
+The fiscal year 2022 performance tranches for outstanding PSUs were not earned due to below threshold achievement of the pre-established performance goals.
 RSUs provide focus on stock price growth and serve our talent retention objectives.
-The first tranche of the fiscal year 2021 PSU award was earned at 199.2% and 149.6%, respectively, for the CEO and other NEOs.
-The second tranche of the fiscal year 2020 PSU award was earned at 185.7% and 142.85%, respectively, for the CEO and other NEOs.